juststrings/Airline-Delay/README.md

 @Theoyinbooke though he gave credit to kaggle.com @ https://www.kaggle.com/datasets/jimschacko/airlines-dataset-to-predict-a-delay

-It includes just one table with 9 columns: Id, Airline, Flight, Airport From, Airport to, DaysOfweek, Time, Length and Delay
+The data includes just one table with 9 columns: Id, Airline, Flight, Airport From, Airport to, DaysOfweek, Time, Length and Delay

 ---